timescale/promscale/docs/vacuum.md

 vacuuming a chunk, we check the autovacuum count again to see if it has increased.
 If it has, the autovacuum engine beat us to the chunk, and we skip it.

+Additionally, we have seen instances in which compresses chunks are missing statistics.
+Autovacuum ignores tables that are missing statistics.
+Analyzing these tables does not help since we rarely modify chunks after they are compressed.
+Therefore, these chunks are ignored until they pass the vacuum_freeze_max_age.
+This can be bad for performance.
+So, the vacuum engine makes a second pass looking for these chunks and vacuums them.
+We only use one worker for these.